-- Conditions in Israel could materially and adversely affect our business. - Because we are a corporation incorporated in British Columbia and some of our directors and officers are resident in Canada, it may be difficult for investors in the United States to enforce civil liabilities against us based solely upon the federal securities laws of the United States.
-Similarly, it may be difficult for Canadian investors to enforce civil liabilities against our directors and officers residing outside of Canada.
+- Conditions in Israel could materially and adversely affect our business. - It may be difficult to enforce a U.S. judgment against us, our officers and directors named herein in Israel or the United States, or to assert U.S. securities laws claims in Israel or serve process on our officers and directors. - Because we are a corporation incorporated in British Columbia and some of our directors and officers are resident in Canada, it may be difficult for investors in the United States to enforce civil liabilities against us based solely upon the federal securities laws of the United States.
+Similarly, it may be difficult for Canadian investors to enforce civil liabilities against our directors and officers residing outside of Canada. - We have operations in China, which exposes us to risks inherent in doing business there. - The impact of potential changes in customs, tariffs, and trade policies in the United States and the potential corresponding actions by other countries, in which we do business could adversely impact our financial performance. - Operating outside of the United States presents specific risks to our business, and we have substantial operations outside of the United States. - Foreign currency fluctuations may reduce our competitiveness and sales in foreign markets.